1. Review and Refine Your Evaluation Criteria

 3. Optimize Your Job Descriptions

-Your job description directly affects who applies — and low-quality applicant pools lead to low-quality hiring outcomes regardless of how good your AI evaluation is.
+Your job description directly affects who applies — and low-quality applicant pools lead to low-quality hiring outcomes regardless of how good your AI evaluation is.- Study your best-performing jobs.
+Which postings attracted the most qualified applicants?
+What did those descriptions have in common?
+Replicate what works.

 - Use the AI Job Description generator.
 It optimizes for inclusive language and search visibility, which broadens your applicant pool.